 - Conversely, 61% of B2B marketers send all leads directly to sales, yet only 27% of those leads are qualified (source).

 To bridge this gap, sales and marketing leaders must establish a communication model that allows for regular check-ins and a free flow of information between teams.
-We suggest holding a recurring meeting to determine the answers the following questions:
+We suggest holding a recurring meeting to determine the answers to the following questions:

 - What does marketing need and how can sales provide it?